-Not every mention of a candidate is regulable as campaign speech.
-Organizations speaking about public policy often mention candidates, especially incumbent candidates who hold the power to change policy.
+Not every mention of a candidate is regulable as campaign speech, and the courts' blessing of "electioneering communications" - which, by definition, need not contain electoral candidacy - is a narrow exception to the general rule that the discussion of public policy does not trigger political reporting burdens.
+After all, organizations speaking about public policy often mention candidates, especially incumbent candidates who hold the power to change policy.
 As the Supreme Court recognized in 1976:

 [T]he distinction between discussion of issues and candidates and advocacy of election or defeat of candidates may often dissolve in practical application.
 Candidates, especially incumbents, are intimately tied to public issues involving legislative proposals and governmental actions.
-Not only do candidates campaign on the basis of their positions on various public issues, but campaigns themselves generate issues of public interest.40
+Not only do candidates campaign on the basis of their positions on various public issues, but campaigns themselves generate issues of public interest.36